 Background

-I recently found this RWR box on eBay
+I recently found this RWR box on

-and could recognize the Limiter Detectors as those that I
+eBay and could recognize the Limiter Detectors as those that I

 designed.
-I did not know they were used in the first generation
+I did not know they were used in the first

-LAMPS I (Light Airborne
+generation LAMPS I (Wiki:

-Multipurpose System).
-This particular unit has seen some extreme
+SeaSprite).
+This particular unit has seen some

-It's interesting that the gold plated parts of the limiter detectors
+the connectors.
+It's interesting that the gold plated

-look as good as the day they were made.
-The filters that may be
+were made.
+The filters that may be made with silver

-made with silver plating on aluminum are pretty grundgy.
+plating on aluminum are pretty grungy.

 Radar Warning Receivers

-The early RWRs were what's called "crystal video" types.
+The early RWRs were what's called "

+types.
 Essentially they are crystal radios.
-That's to say the antenna
+That's

-feeds a frequency selection network which feeds a crystal
+to say the antenna feeds a frequency selection network which

-detector.
-After the detector is a video amplifier (usually it's a
+feeds a crystal detector.
+After the detector is a video

-logging video amp) and on to the processing circuitry.
+amplifier (usually it's a logging video amp) and on to the

-For microwave RWRs the frequency selection network consists of a
+For microwave RWRs the frequency selection network consists of

-had 3 or 4 outputs each driving a LD followed by a video amp.
+that typically had 3 or 4 outputs each driving a

-An airplane would have 4 of these boxes, one for the nose antenna, one
+An airplane would have 4 of these boxes, one for the nose

-antenna.
-So one plane might use 12 or 16 LDs.
-I'm not sure
+the tail antenna.
+So one plane might use 12 or 16

-how many antennas are on the LAMPS helicopter.
-If you have a
+LDs.
+I'm not sure how many antennas are on the LAMPS

-Jane's book with first generation LAMPS info I'd like to get a copy of
+generation LAMPS info I'd like to get a copy of the page.

 For more see my

-RWR web page.
+RWR web page,

-official name) Tell Me
+(? official name) Tell Me

-6.00" wide x 6 13/16" deep x 3.25" high
+6.00" wide x 6 13/16" deep x

-choppers.
+know about on choppers.
 Labels:

 AM-6536/ALR-54